 Extra-Virgin Olive Oil

 Olive oil is a monounsaturated fat and research shows that monounsaturated fats help keep “bad” LDL cholesterol low and boost levels of “good” HDL cholesterol.
 In addition, extra-virgin olive oil is high in antioxidants called polyphenols that have been linked to heart health.
 “Pure” olive oil (i.e., not virgin) doesn’t contain these “bonus” antioxidants.

 Canola oil generally doesn’t have many antioxidants, as olive oil does, but it does have a relatively long shelf life.
 In addition, canola is the richest cooking-oil source of alpha-linolenic acid, an omega-3 fat that has been linked to heart health.

 Although high in calories and fat, CO has a lot of health benefit, I personally haven’t done enough research to convince myself to use it in my cooking, it is also something to consider though.

 Another oil to avoid is Soy-beans oil which is high in omega-6 fats, which compete in your body with healthy omega-3 fats (the kind that benefit your heart and brain).

 Credit : http://ca.shine.yahoo.com

-Note: If you are not quiet ready to go cold turkey with palm oil, try using half palm oil/half olive or canola oil for recipes that call for the use of palm oil.
+Note: If you are not quiet ready to go cold turkey on palm oil, try using half palm oil/half olive or canola oil for recipes that call form palm oil.
 I for one can NEVER give up palm oil, it is too delicious!!